The Truth: Oak Makes Wine Taste Better

 Bourbon producers must age their whiskies in new oak for a minimum of one year by law.

-It’s perfectly okay if a winemaker is using oak barrels, after all they last for up to 100 years.
+It’s perfectly okay if a winemaker is using oak barrels, after all, they last for up to 100 years.
 Using oak barrels to store wine is great because forests are a renewable resource.
-After the first 2-3 uses an oak barrel stops flavoring a wine and is considered ‘neutral.’
-See the life of an oak barrel, from wine to whisky.
+After the first 2-3 uses, an oak barrel stops flavoring a wine and is considered “neutral.”
+See the Life of Cask, From Wine to Whiskey.